Thibaux/WhatsChat/README.md

 ## Chat app

-This is a simple chat app.
-Two users can chat with each other via a Websocket.
+This is a websocket chat app.
+A user can create chats with other users.
+This repository contains the react frontend and the express api backend.

+Frontend usages:
+ - React.js
+ - Zustand
+ - Chakra.ui
+ - Socket.io

+Backend usages:
+- Express.js
+- Mongoose DB
+- JWT